Daba314/Clients/README.md

 ![image](https://user-images.githubusercontent.com/56975146/114939040-e04f7800-9e0d-11eb-9d73-5da7b7c00da9.png)

-The next step is the shrinking data which does not use Maintainance Plan Wizard.
+The next step is the shrinking data.
+In this case I did not use Maintainance Plan Wizard

 For instance, if the initial size which I manually set is too big (talking about number 20 MB)